DaisyMolving/DaisyMolving.github.io/_posts/2016-01-24-ruby-splat.markdown

 <strong> Beware </strong>

 By far the best use of a splat is when we want to collect remaining arguments to be passed to a method.
 This will be very helpful in many situations.
-However the other uses shown here should be used with caution, because while `*` can essentially stand in to `to.a`, `.to_a` has the safety of only achieving one goal and so does not make your code any more complex or confused when adding extra functionality.
+However the other uses shown here should be used with caution, because while `*` can essentially stand in for `.to_a`, but simply using `.to_a` instead has the safety of only achieving one goal and so does not make your code any more complex or confused when adding extra functionality.